microsoft/windows-ai-studio-templates/model_lab_configs/huggingface/empty/1/README.md

 This file is used to render the Run UX.
 You could remove or add parameters match to your `sample.json`.
 Path update may be needed.

-## Update sample.re.custom.config (optional)

-This file is used to render the Re-evaluatiion UX.
-You could remove or add parameters match to your `sample.json`.
-Path update may be needed.

 ## Update inference_sample.ipynb (optional)

 Write your own code to test the output model.